beedydo/AIOps-for-Error-Remediation/README.md

 # Detect, Evaluate and Automate: AIOps with Ansible and OpenShift AI

+## About

-## Overview
+## Background
 This project demonstrates a powerful, event-driven architecture that leverages Red Hat OpenShift AI to automate IT incident response.
-By integrating Event-Driven Ansible (EDA) with an AI/ML pipeline, this solution can automatically detect issues, gather diagnostics, generate incident reports, and create ignition remediation playbooks that engineers can use to serve as a starting point to write their remediation playbook instead of writing it from scratch.
+This proof of concept can automatically detect issues, gather diagnostics, use LLM to generate incident reports and ignition remediation playbooks that engineers can use to serve as a starting point to write their remediation playbook instead of writing it from scratch.

+## Technology Highlights:
+- Ansible Automation Platform
+- Event-Driven Ansible
+- OpenShift AI (Workbench, Model Server, Pipeline)

 ## Use Case